sccoos/pfm-observable-dashboard/src/index.md

     This forecast updates at 6:30AM US/Pacific.
 The current forecast range is:
   ${times[0]} - ${times[times.length-1]}
       <hr/>
    Click "Play" below to view the animated forecast of percentage sewage in the ocean.
 You can also use the scroll bar to move back and forth in time.
 Click on the location circle on the map to see the detailed forecast at that location to the right.
-Note, this forecast is highly-experimental and is in limited beta release: not for official use.
   </div>

 ```js